The Flagship Immersive Team Simulation

 Final Debrief: The Commitment

 What will your team do differently on Monday?
-How will you carry this forward?
-Your team commits to one clear action.
+Your team names one clear action and carries it back to the real work.

 Real stakes